davidschepis/Team_Profile_Generator/README.md

 ```

  ## Usage
-Allows an unlimited amount of engineers and interns, but only a singular manager
+Allows an unlimited amount of engineers and interns, but only a single manager

  ## License
 This project is not licensed